hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 You can use a demo dapp called Pet Shop, provided by [Truffle](https://www.trufflesuite.com/tutorials/pet-shop).

+You can use a demo dapp called Pet Shop, provided by Truffle.
-This dapp will run a local website using Docker and use smart contracts on the blockchain that you started in the previous steps.
+The dapp runs a local website using Docker, and uses smart contracts deployed on the network.

-The network directory created by `quorum-dev-quickstart` at the beginning of this tutorial has a `dapps` directory with a `pet-shop` subdirectory containing the source code for the dapp including the smart contracts, website, and configurations to run this tutorial.
+The directory created by `quorum-dev-quickstart` includes a `dapps` directory with a `pet-shop` subdirectory, which contains the source code for the dapp, including the smart contracts, website, and configurations to run this tutorial.

 With the blockchain running and MetaMask connected to `Localhost 8545` via the browser, run the following command to start the Pet Shop dapp: